Ugh-that-guy/teveller/Teveller-CRB.md

 Basic Rules
 Die Roll Conventions
-Cepheus Deluxe uses common six-sided dice.
+TevellerRPG is powered by the Cepheus Engine, and uses common six-sided dice.
 We note each die you need to roll as a “D”.
 Unless noted otherwise, “2D”, for example, means “roll two dice and add the results together”.
 In this game, DM means Dice Modifier – a number you add or subtract from a dice roll.
 For example, “2D, DM-2” means “roll two dice, add the results together, and then subtract 2 from the total”.
 Another die roll type is “D66”.
 In that case, throw two six-sided dice, but do not add the results together.
 Instead, use one die as the “tens” and the other as the “ones”, providing 36 results.

 The basic game mechanic
-The basic mechanic of Cepheus Deluxe is the throw, and when we say this, we mean dice throw.
+The basic mechanic of TevellerRPG is the throw, and when we say this, we mean dice throw.
 Throw 2D, add the relevant skill and characteristic DMs, and if the total is equal or higher than the target number, you succeed.
 For example, “throw Athletics/STR 8+” means “throw 2D and add your Athletics skill level and Strength Dice Modifiers; if the total is 8 or more, you succeed” The amount by which your total throw exceeds or misses the target number is called the Effect.
 If a task is even remotely feasible, a natural (unmodified) roll of 2 is always a failure, while a natural (unmodified) roll of 12 is always a success.
 This is regardless of target numbers or further circumstances.
 Opposed throws: in a situation where two characters oppose each other in an attempt, for example, a spy trying to sneak past a guard, each character throws 2D plus the appropriate skill and characteristic modifier; the higher roll wins.
 On a tie, the character with the higher total DM to the throw (from skill, characteristics, etc.) wins.
 If both characters are equally competent, reroll the tie.
 Unskilled characters: if a character attempts a throw with a skill they do not possess, they suffer DM-3 to that throw.